 English Country Style as we know it today, really only emerged during the mid-twentieth century and grew in popularity around the world.
 Talented English interior designer John Fowler, and his astute business partner Nancy Lancaster, were seeking to fulfill the emotional and practical needs of their clients renovating country houses, which had suffered a great deal of damage during the occupation of military personnel during World War II.

-Twentieth century English architectural historian, Sir John Summerson described eighteenth century English Palladianism, or the English neo classical style, both inside and out, as ‘that balanced combination of the useful and the beautiful, or prosperity and good breeding’.
+Twentieth century English architectural historian, Sir John Summerson described the English neoclassical style, both inside and out, as ‘that balanced combination of the useful and the beautiful, or prosperity and good breeding’.

 John Fowler was undoubtedly inspired by the enlightened approach of a clergyman, Canon Valpy, whose bright and breezy rooms at his house at 3, The Close, Winchester had been a revolution in the wheel of taste during the latter years of the nineteenth century.

-The views of his house now in the V & A Museum at London, were commissioned around 1900 from painter Beatrice Olive Corfe, about whom little is known.
+The views of his house now in the Victoria & Albert Museum at London, were commissioned around 1900 from painter Beatrice Olive Corfe, about whom little is known.

 Canon Valpy was a member of the Chapter of Winchester Cathedral, and a man of considerable private means like Archdeacon Grantley in Anthony Trollope’s novel The Warden.
 Clearly the Valpy’s were collectors, especially of pictures in a modest way.